webboty/Dexter-Wiki/Dexter-Networking.md

 On the MAC you can use Cyberduck.
 Click on "Open Connection" then change "FTP.." to "SFTP..." and enter the ip address of in the "Server" field.
 Username "root" and password "klg".
 The port must be set to 22.

 If you wish to disable or reconfigure the sftp daemon, see the /etc/ssh folder.
 Note: SFTP is not at all related to FTP.

+## SCP
+If you are using Linux or MAC, you can transfer files via the terminal window using the SCP command.
+For example, if you cd into the folder on your computer where the file you want to transfer is located, you can enter a command like: <BR>
+`scp -3 Find_Index_Pulses_HDI.dde root@192.168.1.142:/srv/samba/share`
+<BR> where "Find_Index_Pulses_HDI.dde" is the file being transferred, "192.168.1.142" is the IP address of the Dexter, and "/srv/samba/share" is the destination address.

 # Internet access
 You generally should NOT need to actually give Dexter access to the internet, but if you need that for some reason, you will need that CAT5 cable to run between Dexter and your Router.
 After a restart, Dexter should automatically connect and have internet access.
 You can test that with `ping www.google.com` (press Ctrl+C to stop).
 If it works, great!
 If not, here are some common errors and how to resolve them.